Paid Time Off

 Our strike won new contract language in Article 33-4 that extends an educator’s right to bereavement days.
 Like before, the first five days are paid, the second five are excused, but unpaid.
 Sick days can be used to get paid for days 6–10 of a bereavement leave.
 Now, Bereavement Days do not need to be taken consecutively, provided that they are taken in no more than two installments within one month of the date of death.

 Board Rule 4-10 governs religious holidays.
 Members who take a religious holiday will receive full pay minus the cost to the school of paying a substitute teacher.
 However, if the school does not pay for a sub, but covers your duties another way, they cannot deduct “sub costs,” since no such cost was incurred.
+If the Board charges you for a substitute and you believe they should not have done so, contact your field rep.

 Leaves (More Than Ten Days)